|Guide||♦||18 Triplogs||1 Topic|

 Canyon Lake is one of four reservoirs that were formed by the damming of the Salt River.
-The lake was formed by the Mormon Flat Dam, which was completed in 1925 after two years of construction.
-Canyon Lake, with a surface area of 950 acres is the third and smallest of four lakes created along the Salt River.
-Two others, Apache Lake and Roosevelt Lake are upstream.
+Mormon Flat Dam, completed in 1925 after two years of construction, created the lake.
+Canyon Lake, with a surface area of 950 acres, is the third and smallest of four lakes created along the Salt River.
+Two others, Apache Lake and Roosevelt Lake, are upstream.
 The fourth, Saguaro Lake, is downstream.

 Canyon Lake provides an excellent opportunity for some flat water Kayaking or Canoeing.
-There are several side canyons to explore such as Labarge Cove, First Water Cove and Crucifix Gorge.
-You could also incorporate some off trail hiking into the trip.
-If you would like to make a multi day trip there are 2 camping locations at the lake one on the east side of the marina and another that is only accessible by water called the Canyon Lake Point Campground which is about a 2 mile paddle from the Acacia beach.
+There are several side canyons to explore, such as Labarge Cove, First Water Cove, and Crucifix Gorge.
+You could also incorporate some off-trail hiking into the trip.
+If you would like to make a multi-day trip, there are two camping locations at the lake.
+One is on the east side of the marina.
+The other that is only accessible by water called the Canyon Lake Point Campground, which is about a 2-mile paddle from the Acacia beach.
 The Point Campground is first come first serve.
-It has 3 covered areas with picnic tables and a vault lavatory.
-The condition of the site varies from semi clean to a pig pen depending on how the last occupants left it.
+It has three covered areas with picnic tables and a vault lavatory.
+The condition of the site varies from semi-clean to a pigpen, depending on how the last occupants left it.
 There is a beach in that area and a dock.
-There is no trash collection at the side you must pack it out.
-Also wood is limited so if you want a campfire you may have to paddle around the area collecting driftwood.
-The only water at the site is in the lake so bring it with you or bring a filter.
+There is no trash collection at the side, you must pack it out.
+Also, wood is limited, so if you want a campfire you may have to paddle around the area collecting driftwood.
+The only water at the site is in the lake, so bring it with you or bring a filter.

-There is abundance of plants, cacti and during the right time of year flowers.
-In the narrower parts of the side canyons and coves there are small riparian areas abundant with life.
+There is an abundance of plants, cacti, and during the right time of year flowers.
+In the narrower parts of the side canyons and coves, there are small riparian areas abundant with life.

-At then end of a day on the lake there is a restaurant located at the Marina where you can enjoy a nice meal.
-Or on the way back into town hit the Mammoth Saloon at the Goldfield Ghost town. - Oct 07 2011 BEEBEE
+At the end of the day on the lake, there is a restaurant located at the marina where you can enjoy a nice meal.
+Or on the way back into town, hit the Mammoth Saloon at the Goldfield Ghost town.